SarahGathoni/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the working path of a dir
+ script that Display current directory contents in a long format